enioka/flowbox-spec/description.rst

 should provide means to notify external parties (application or administration solutions) of what happens in the flows and agents network with specific protocols.

+Typical events that can generate a notification :

+* flow progress,
+* error in flow execution,
+* agent start/stop,
+* configuration change,

+Notification SPI should provide means to register to these events a notification callback in charge of notifying appropriate party with its associated specific protocol.
+Internally the agent should use this notification infrastructure for its own needs to notify applications with standard protocols.